LokiChan69/LokiChan69/README.md

-Here's the error-free version of your README with all Mermaid diagrams fixed and optimized for GitHub:

 # Ibrokhim Nurullaev
 #### *ML Engineer & Systems Architect*
 > *"Building intelligent systems at the intersection of algorithms and infrastructure"*